This topic describes how to create an ACK managed cluster for heterogeneous computing in the Container Service for Kubernetes (ACK) console.

 - You can select a custom ECS image.
 After you select a custom image, all nodes in the cluster are deployed by using this image.
 For more information about how to create a custom image, see Create a Kubernetes cluster by using a custom image.

 - You can select a shared ECS image.
 After you select a shared image, all nodes in the cluster are deployed by using this image.
-For more information about shared images, see Share a custom image.
+For more information about shared images, see Procedure.

-- To use this feature, submit a ticket to apply to be added to a whitelist.
+- To use this feature, please go to Quota Center to apply to be added to the whitelist.

 Custom Node Name

-For example, if the node IP address is 192.1xx.x.xx, the prefix is aliyun.com, the IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.
+For example, the node IP address is 192.1xx.x.xx, the prefix is aliyun.com, and the suffix is test.

 - none: This policy indicates that the default CPU affinity is used.
 This is the default policy.